Body Autonomy: Decolonizing Sex Work & Drug Use

 Author of Fuck Myself into Heaven

-Mona Notte (Naughty) is an erotic service provider, harm reductionist, and writer hailing from the Pacific Northwest.
+Melodie Garcia (she/her) is an erotic service provider, harm reductionist, and writer hailing from the Pacific Northwest.
 Mona draws on artistic concepts and lessons learned from psychedelia to inform her practice: spread love & deconstruct norms.

 Monique Tula